Last Updated on January 25, 2023 by Ellen Christian

 - Christmas pattern decoupage paper

 Directions to make this easy Christmas craft idea

-If you are using paper napkins, or your patters have light colors in them, you will first need to paint your baubles white.
+If you use paper napkins or your patterns have light colors, you will first need to paint your baubles white.
 If you apply the paper without painting them, the lighter colors could turn see-through.

-Using your scissors, cut the paper as close to the bauble as possible.
-Don’t worry about raw edges, these will be covered by the ribbon.
+Cut the paper as close to the bauble as possible using your scissors.
+Don’t worry about raw edges; these will be covered by the ribbon.

-Place the paper you just used over the other pieces of paper, and use the gap in the first piece of paper as a template to cut out other sections to use.
+Place the paper you just used over the other pieces of paper, and use the gap in the first piece of paper as a template to cut out other sections.

 Apply paper to each section in the same way.
-Apply Mod Podge to the quarter, apply the paper, and cut it as close to the quarter as possible.
-If you have several patterns you can have so many combinations!
+Apply Mod Podge to the quarter, apply the paper, and cut it close to the quarter.
+If you have several patterns, you can have so many combinations!

 TIP: Do one section of each bauble at a time so they have time to dry.